 In Ghost Island, we saw Wendell and Domenick making good use of their flexibility.
 A big reason that nobody flipped on them was they all thought they were going to the end!
-Before the finale, Sarah Channon (who has written many articles for both Reality News Online and RHAP) hit the nail on the head by tweeting that Domenick and Wendell’s greatest strength was their ability to build multiple trusting relationships across factions and coordinate as needed, and everybody else’s weakness was the failure to do the same.
+Before the finale, Sarah Channon (who wrote many articles for both Reality News Online and RHAP) hit the nail on the head by tweeting that Domenick and Wendell’s greatest strength was their ability to build multiple trusting relationships across factions and coordinate as needed, and everybody else’s weakness was the failure to do the same.

 Going back further in time, a couple of people who did this well were Parvati and Russell.
 Parvati was almost always in control of what was going on, and thus was able to choose her final opponents.
 The same was true of Russell on Samoa, and he made some good choices – if only he had been better at reading the jury and playing the social game, he could have capped off his strategy with a win.
 He maintained a great deal of flexibility in the early game by making alliances with just about everybody, so when the tribe leaned in a certain direction, he could either try to sway them back or cut off the target and move on to his next ally.

 Another aspect of having good flexibility is that if you see that the majority is leaning another way, make sure you’re part of that majority.
 You need to have your finger on the pulse of every member of your tribe.
 Indeed, those are the exact words Sophie used at the South Pacific reunion to describe what she was doing from the beginning.
 She told me, “I definitely felt like all the time I knew what was going on and nothing ever happened that I didn’t want to happen.
 I always felt in control of the game.”
 It’s not easy, but it will help keep you around.
 Usually it means you should do more listening than talking.